chain4travel/camino-docs/docs/camino-messenger/cancellation.md

   `CancellationFinalized` event and forwards the `CancellationFinalizedNotification` to the distributor partner plugin,
-- The Distributor expects the reception of the `CancellationFinalizedNotification`, which should trigger a different workflow in case of on-chain or off-chain payment.
+- The Distributor expects the reception of the `CancellationFinalizedNotification`, which should trigger a different workflow in case of on-chain vs off-chain payment.
   - In case of on-chain payment the accountancy system should be advised of reception of the refund in the CM Account.
   - In case of off-chain payment, the accountancy system should be triggered to receive